Amin-ur-Rahman/Amin-ur-Rahman/README.md

 ## 🚀 What I'm Building Right Now

+**[styleDecor](https://style-decor-amin-ur-rahman.netlify.app/)** -A comprehensive decoration service management system designed to streamline the booking, management, and execution of decoration services for various events including weddings, home interiors, office setups, and celebrations.

+## My recent projects
 **[Local Food Lovers](https://local-food-lovers-amin-ur-rahman.netlify.app/)** - A food review application that connects food enthusiasts with local culinary gems.
 Built with modern web technologies to create an engaging user experience.

+**[GameVerse](https://ph-assignment-09-amin-ur-rahman.netlify.app/)** - GameVerse is a stylish, React-based gaming portal where users can explore modern video games, view detailed information, and stay updated with upcoming releases.

+**[SU.apk](https://su-apk-amin-ur-rahman.netlify.app/)** - SU.apk is a simple and fast web platform for browsing and downloading Android apps.
+It features live search, clean UI, and instant APK access, all built with React and Tailwind for a smooth user experience.

 ---